DeveloperGY/math3d/docs/C++/functions/quat/constructor.md

 1. Defualt constructor
 2. Constructs a quaternion with the specified values
 3. Constructs a quaternion using angle axis representation
-4. Quaternizes an m3::vec4 (This should normally only be used internally for math3d)
+4. Quaternizes a vec4 (This should normally only be used internally for math3d)
 5. Copy Constructor

 ### Parameters